react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-lifecycle.md

 sidebar_label: Navigation lifecycle
 ---

-In a previous section, we worked with a stack navigator that has two screens (`Home` and `Details`) and learned how to use `navigation.navigate('RouteName')` to navigate between the routes.
+In a previous section, we worked with a native stack navigator that has two screens (`Home` and `Details`) and learned how to use `navigation.navigate('RouteName')` to navigate between the routes.

 An important question in this context is: what happens with `Home` when we navigate away from it, or when we come back to it?
 How does a route find out that a user is leaving it or coming back to it?